 This turntable will bestow upon the user a sight more control, for this is a manual turntable.
 This is not going to be as easy as plugging in and pressing play – the setup can, in fact, take up to an hour out of the box – so the beginner should be warned.

 - The wood is made from solid wood and is a marvel in craftsmanship that comes fitted with capable isolation feet.

 - The fact that the entire system is manually operated makes for a more personal experience.

-- As well as the fact that all of this is crowned with an Ortofon OM 10 elliptical cartridge for better linearity of the stereo image.
+- As well as the fact, all of this is crowned with an Ortofon OM 10 elliptical cartridge for better linearity of the stereo image.

 - The ability to maintain the same speed consistently is a little lackluster.

 3. Denon DP-400 (Best Balance)